Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

 ### How to use

-**Add a new Injection**<br>
+**Create Injection**<br>
 You can add a new PDF Injection as follows:

-1. Click on "Add new Injection"
+0. Click on "Add new Injection"

 ![alt text](img/screens/pdfi_screen_how_0.png "How 1")

-2. A modal opens up where you can add your new Injection
+A modal opens up where you can add your new Injection
 ![alt text](img/screens/pdfi_screen_how_1.png "How 2")

+1. Upload your PDF that [satisfies given requirements and limitations](#requirements-and-limitations).
+If the file is valid and has readable fields,  than an automatic thumbnail of the PDF will be inserted and available fields will be listed under Step 2.
-2.1 Upload your PDF that [satisfies given limitations](#requirements-and-limitations) 2.2 Add your title and description.
+2. Add your title and description.
+This is important for organizing your documents.
-2.3 Bind variables to given form fields.
+3. Bind variables to given form fields.
+4. Save (only valid "field - to - variable - bindings" are going to be saved).
+Anything invalid is going to be ignored.

-Repeat this for any other PDF file.
+*Repeat this for any other PDF file.*

+***
-*Hint* If you would like to fill multiple variables into a form field, you can use CALCTEXT inside the field annotation of that field.
-PDF Injector can handle fields with CALCTEXT and also in combination with Smart Variables and Action Tags*.
+*Hint* If you would like to fill multiple variables into a form field, you can use @CALCTEXT inside the field annotation of that field.
+PDF Injector can handle fields with CALCTEXT and also in combination with Smart Variables and Action Tags (please check Supported Action Tags section).

-**Preview Injection**<br>
+**Edit Injection**<br>
+To edit an Injection click on "Edit" on the Injections overview page.
+A modal will open up where you can edit all data for that Injection.

-**Download Injection**<br>
+**Delete Injection**<br>

 ### Requirements and Limitations
 Please notice that the current module version has several requirements.
 Ensure to test your setup before use in production.